Anatoliy Korniychuk: Biography

 Anatoliy Korniychuk was born on 9 May 1957 in Bobrytsiya in Zhytomyr Oblast.
 He graduated from the Crimean Agricultural Institute in 1980.

 From 1980 to 1982, he was the senior agronomist of the Pervomaisky District Department of Agriculture.

 In 1982, he was an instructor of the organizational department of the Pervomaysky District Committee of the Communist Party of Ukraine, and was the acting deputy editor of the district newspaper, deputy chairman, chairman of the Pervomaisky District Executive Committee.
 He attended the Higher Party School of the Central Committee of the Communist Party of Ukraine in 1989.

 From 1990 to 1994, he was a deputy of the district council.

 In 1995, Korniychuk was appointed as the Head of the Pervomaisky District State Administration.

 On 4 November 1998, he became the Deputy Chairman of the Council of Ministers of the Autonomous Republic of Crimea.

 On 29 June 1999, Koriychuk became the Presidential representative of Ukraine in Crimea.

-On 17 May 2002, he was dismissed, and was replaced by his successor, Oleksandr Didenko.
+On 17 May 2002, he was dismissed, and was replaced by Oleksandr Didenko.

-He had been a member the of the Verkhovna Rada of Crimea of the 2nd and 3rd Convocations convocation.
+He had been a member of the Verkhovna Rada of Crimea of the 2nd and 3rd Convocations convocation.
 He was the Head of the Crimean Republican Organization of the Agrarian Party of Ukraine from 1998.

 On 17 March 2010, he served as Minister of Agrarian Policy of the Autonomous Republic of Crimea.
 On 16 November, he was replaced by Oleh Farin.